 Using warm compresses daily can be helpful for people with Sjögren’s.
 Tears are the eye’s natural lubrication.
-In dry eye, the eyelid oil glands (Meibomian) often become hardened and clogged; the oil becomes thickened preventing the oil from covering and protecting the surface of the tear film.
-Applying warm compresses over the eyelids assist in “liquefying” the oil (thinning the viscosity), allowing the oil to flow into the tear.
+With dry eyes, the eyelid oil glands (Meibomian) often become hardened and clogged; the oil becomes thickened preventing the oil from covering and protecting the surface of the tear film.
+Applying warm compresses over the eyelids assist in “liquefying” the oil (thinning the viscosity), allowing the oil to flow into the tear film.

 Warm, WET Compresses

 Insert an artificial tear or gel into both eyes; blink several times.
 Place a warm, wet, clean facecloth over the eyelids for up to 10 minutes daily as needed.
 The cloth should be as hot as you are comfortably able to handle being careful not to burn yourself.
 Apply once per day as needed.

 If you find using a wet cloth too irritating to the skin around the eyes, try using a dry facecloth instead.
 Insert an artificial tear or gel into both eyes; blink several times.
 Place a warm, DRY, clean facecloth over the eyelids for up to 10 minutes daily as needed.
 The cloth should be as hot as you are comfortably able to handle being careful not to burn yourself.
 Apply once per day as needed.
 There are also many eye compresses available on the market that also work very well.